jimbojw/karmarank/content/03-origin-story.md

 ## 1. The Toy Demo and the Wrong Scoreboard

-In that cold fishbowl conference room, my manager looked decidedly displeased.
+In that cold fishbowl of a conference room, my manager looked decidedly displeased.
 Her face was flushed, which was saying something for someone normally so amiable.
 The face of you're-about-to-get-PIP'd.

 I rubbed my wrist, sore from days of furious typing.
 I'd been getting in early and staying late, trying to wrestle my codebase into something that met all the requirements.
 Somehow, it still wasn't enough.